googlefonts/googlefonts.github.io/python.md

 Use `git tag -a` to make a new annotated tag, or `git tag -s` for a GPG-signed annotated tag, if you prefer.

-Name the new tag with with a leading 'v' followed by three MAJOR.MINOR.PATCH digits, using [semantic versioning](https://semver.org/).
+Name the new tag with a leading 'v' followed by three MAJOR.MINOR.PATCH digits, using [semantic versioning](https://semver.org/).
 Look at the existing tags for examples.

 In the tag message write some short release notes describing the changes since the previous tag.